Apprenticeship for Graduate & Diploma in the field other than Engineering/ Technology

 Now, we can understand the role of employers’/training establishments in building the capacity of skill development so as to reach the national target of development of 500 million skilled manpower by 2022.

-Ministry of Human Resource Development, Department of Higher Education, Govt. of India through the four Regional Boards of Practical/Apprenticeship Training situated in Kolkata, Mumbai, Kanpur & Chennai is implementing The Apprentices Act aiming to create a pool of skilled manpower in the country through On- the-Job Training for Engineering Graduates and Diploma Holders in Engineering/ Non- Engineering/ Technology .
+Ministry of Education, Department of Higher Education, Govt. of India through the four Regional Boards of Practical/Apprenticeship Training situated in Kolkata, Mumbai, Kanpur & Chennai is implementing The Apprentices Act aiming to create a pool of skilled manpower in the country through On- the-Job Training for Engineering Graduates and Diploma Holders in Engineering/ Non- Engineering/ Technology .
 All the four Boards are implementing the Apprenticeship Training Scheme on Regional basis.

-However, the four Regional Boards have always been suffering from non-unified processes, faced problems in Information sharing, reporting, Integration of Regional data, Inadequate supply demand Analysis, etc. In order to overcome these challenges issues and to unify the entire scheme, Ministry of Human Resource Development, Department of Higher Education, Government of India developed a national portal to ensure seamless connectivity with the stakeholders for transparent administration through e-governance.
+However, the four Regional Boards have always been suffering from non-unified processes, faced problems in Information sharing, reporting, Integration of Regional data, Inadequate supply demand Analysis, etc. In order to overcome these challenges issues and to unify the entire scheme, Ministry of Education, Department of Higher Education, Government of India developed a national portal to ensure seamless connectivity with the stakeholders for transparent administration through e-governance.
 With enormous effort the four Boards have finally developed the National Web Portal (www.mhrdnats.gov.in) involving other stakeholders also.
 This portal is in line with the Vision “Digital India” of the Hon’ble Prime Minister of India.
 It is aimed to digitally empower the technical youth of India and all its stakeholders with citizen-centric approach and Just in Time service.

 The National Web Portal is developed based on four board perspectives: